The ONLY Landscaping Email Marketing Guide You Need

 Timelines and targets:

-We’ll send 1 newsletter in a week, and alternate times between mornings and evenings to optimize the opens and clicks.
+We’ll send one newsletter a week and alternate between mornings and evenings to optimize the opens and clicks.
 We’ll start with weekends since that is when a residential decision-maker will most likely open their email.
 We’ll also try other days in a week to optimize our delivery.

-The target will be to get 2 service calls to services from each newsletter.
-We’ll target a total of 18 service calls in 6 months and a revenue of $9,000.
+The target will be to get 2 service calls from each newsletter.
+We’ll target 18 service calls in 6 months and a revenue of $9,000.

 The expected return from this email campaign is 642%